dimadin/commonWP/README.md

 commonWP is a plugin that enables usage of free CDN for open source JavaScript and CSS files.
 It aims to be both lightweight and very secure.

+## Usage

+If you clone this repository, run `composer install`.
+Otherwise, require [`dimadin/commonwp` package](https://packagist.org/packages/dimadin/commonwp) in your project.

+After activation, there are no any settings.
+It will fill up its cache in the background, and that may take some time depending on number of resources site uses.

+You may change some default commonWP settings by using [WordPress hooks](https://developer.wordpress.org/plugins/hooks/) which are listed below.

 ## FAQ

 - What files can be rewritten?